Eugeniia/evgeniiagolovina.github.io/index.md

 - Machine Learning A-Z™: Hands-On Python & R In Data Science (Udemy)
 - Communication Strategies for a Virtual Age by University of Toronto (Coursera)
 - Strategies for Speaking, Teaching and Presenting Online by Public Speaking Lab
+- Mathematics for Data Science Specialization by Higher School of Economics (Coursera)
 - [Machine Learning](https://www.coursera.org/api/legacyCertificates.v1/spark/statementOfAccomplishment/971489~2042534/pdf) by Stanford University (Coursera)

 &nbsp;